patrick-barnes/duolingo-data-extractor/README.md

 ### How to make Anki flashcards for AirLearn

+AirLearn is a DuoLingo competitor.

+If you do not use AirLearn, ignore this feature.

+Currently, DuoLingo is the primary purpose of this project, while AirLearn is just an optional bonus feature.

-Note: This feature is currently limited:
+Note: For AirLearn, this app is currently limited:
 - it only creates 50 word flashcards (to be fixed soon)
 - it does not create sentence flashcards (new feature planned soon-ish)
 - it only creates flashcards that you have already learned (possibly a permanent limitation)